 Your care team will closely monitor you to look for signs that EDS is affecting your heart or other vital organs.

-If you have Ehlers-Danlos syndrome, it is important to learn how to protect your joints and prevent injuries.
+If you have EDS, it is important to learn how to protect your joints and prevent injuries.
 Here are some things you can do to maintain a healthy lifestyle: